 Royalties from property located in Puerto Rico or from any interest in such property are included in gross income.

-If the selling partner is a non-resident individual or foreign corporation not engaged in trade or business in Puerto Rico, the seller will be subject to a 15% income tax withholding on the amount of the gain that constitutes Puerto Rico-source income.
+If the selling owner is a non-resident individual or foreign corporation not engaged in trade or business in Puerto Rico, the seller will be subject to a 15% income tax withholding on the amount of the gain that constitutes Puerto Rico-source income.

 Service fees are generally taxable as ordinary income.

 Generally, a Puerto Rico domestic corporation is taxed on its worldwide income, including foreign income earned and foreign dividends when received.
 Double taxation is avoided by means of foreign tax credit or deduction.
 In the case of resident foreign corporations, these are only taxed on their PR-source income and on their effectively connected Puerto Rico income.
-Generally, foreign income won't be taxable for Puerto Rico purposes.
+Generally, foreign income will not be taxable for Puerto Rico purposes.
 However, Act 257 provided a change in sourcing rule for revenue earned on contracts with the Puerto Rico government.
 Broadly, the statute states that income generated on such contracts will be deemed Puerto Rico-source income irrespective of where the service was provided, if the contract is not registered with the Office of the Comptroller in Puerto Rico.